-Eccles College has launched a heart-warming Christmas box initiative aimed at supporting lonely patients at Royal Bolton Hospital during the festive season.
+Eccles Sixth Form College has launched a heart-warming Christmas box initiative aimed at supporting lonely patients at Royal Bolton Hospital during the festive season.

-The initiative has evolved through the Trust’s Volunteering programme and it’s strong collaboration between the Trust and Eccles College, creating opportunities for students to make a real difference in their community.
+The initiative has evolved through the Trust’s Volunteering programme and it’s strong collaboration between the Trust and college, creating opportunities for students to make a real difference in their community.

-The project, led by Martin Wilcock, Work Experience and Employability Coordinator at Eccles College, encourages students to explore the broader aspects of social care, including mental health and emotional well-being.
+The project, led by Martin Wilcock, Work Experience and Employability Coordinator at Eccles Sixth Form College, encourages students to explore the broader aspects of social care, including mental health and emotional well-being.

 Martin said: